vicinityh2020/vicinity-get-started/docs/open-gateway-api.rst

     # cp /path/to/the/repository/target/ogwapi-jar-with-dependencies.jar /opt/ogwapi/gateway.jar

-Next is necessary to create folder for log files.
+Next is necessary to create folder for log files and data persistency.

   ::

     # mkdir /opt/ogwapi/log
+    # mkdir /opt/ogwapi/data

 Now make sure, that the running directory has the right owner and the JAR file is executable: